rob-myers/npc-cli-next/README.md

 1. Avoid deep properties `state.foo.bar` inside `useStateRef` e.g. because they won't be reloaded if `foo` stays same name but `bar` changes to `baz`.

+2. Choppy framerate can occur when OS hints "Low Power" (e.g. OSX).
+Can see 60fps in @react-three/drei Stats yet seems choppier.
+Does not seem to get fixed when stop "Low Power" without hard refresh.
+Possible Chrome restart too.

 ## Development only routes

 These are removed in production via next.config output `export`.